AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/explore-program-and-channel-details-with-the-program-analyzer.md

    ![](assets/image2015-4-28-12-3a56-3a46.png)

-1. To see the specific statistics for a channel or program (depending on the **View** you select), click the corresponding bubble.
+1. To see the specific statistics for a channel or program (depending on the **[!UICONTROL View]** you select), click the corresponding bubble.

    ![](assets/image2015-4-28-12-3a57-3a14.png)